edpacca/Edpacca/src/posts/crafting-grand-archway_pt1.md

 **_my most involved terrain project to date..._**
 ![The finished archway](miniatures/arch/arch_0.webp)

 I like to keep <Footnote text="bits of packaging" anchor="hoarding" ref="0"/> that I think have potential as useful crafting materials.
 One such hoarded item was a squat oblong box, with a square footprint.
 Not that uncommon but unusual enough for me to hang onto it.
-The idea to build a four sided archway came from my partner - I liked it as a concept for a piece of terrain because it can allow line of sight through, and can have minis placed both underneath and on top.
+The idea initiall came from my partner; to build an open four-sided structure with an archway on each face - I liked it as a concept for a piece of terrain because it can allow line of sight through, and can have minis placed both underneath and on top.

 <ImgGrid
     imgs={[